-2021 2020
+2022 2021

-Education Program (a) Municipal, Provincial and Federal Government grants (b) Subscription sales and other Foundation grant for capital purchases (c) \$ 1,086,268 § 1,614,788 766,491 115,207 1,466,225 1,206,922 877,401 115,207
+Education Program (a) Municipal, Provincial and Federal Government grants (b) Subscription sales and other Foundation grant for capital purchases (c) \$ 1,714,089 849,705 \$ 1,086,268 1,614,788 766,491 115,207

-\$ 3,582,754 3,665,755
+\$ 2,563,794 \$ 3,582,754

 - a.
 Funding for the MMB Education Program is principally received from the MMB Foundation.
 Funds received are restricted for expenses incurred to administer a summer training festival, representing a bridge to knowledge and lasting, lifelong learning for artists ages 12 to 18.
 The Program occurs in July annually and brings together talented young musicians from around the world under the guidance of an internationally renowned faculty.
-Revenue recognized under this Program for the year totaled \$398,267 (2020 \$1,514,251), of which \$369,624 (2020 \$1,189,668) represented grant funding received from the MMB Foundation. - b.
+Revenue recognized under this Program for the year totaled \$525,790 (2021 \$398,267), of which \$337,409 (2021 \$369,624) represented grant funding received from the MMB Foundation.
+The Society concluded administration of the The MMB Education Program in August 2021. - b.
 Annually, the society receives operating grants from various Municipal, Provincial and Federal granting agencies including Calgary Arts Development Authority Ltd., Alberta Foundation for the Arts, Canada Council for the Arts and other Provincial and Federal sources.
-Amounts received from these agencies in advance of the fiscal year to which the grant pertains, or that restrict expenditure for specified purposes, are recorded as deferred revenue until commencement of the future fiscal year or satisfaction of the applicable restrictions. - Included in government grants revenue in the statement of revenue and expenses are operating and project grants received from these agencies aggregating \$2,804,840 (2020 \$2,001,781), and \$3,367,857 (2020 \$1,009,372) received from Federal sources in the form of wage and rent subsidies (Note 18).
-Included in donations, sponsorships and special events revenue in the statement of revenue and expenses are funds received and expended in the year from Alberta Gaming, Liquor and Cannabis of \$nil (2020 \$109,166). - c.
-During the 2020 fiscal year, the Society received a grant restricted for the purchase of a piano in the amount of \$115,207, which has not yet been expended.
+Amounts received from these agencies in advance of the fiscal year to which the grant pertains, or that restrict expenditure for specified purposes, are recorded as deferred revenue until commencement of the future fiscal year or satisfaction of the applicable restrictions. - Included in government grants revenue in the statement of revenue and expenses are operating and project grants received from these agencies aggregating \$2,687,399 (2021 \$2,804,840), and \$1,813,151 (2021 \$3,367,857) received from Federal sources in the form of wage and rent subsidies (Note 18). - c.
+During the 2020 fiscal year, the Society received a grant restricted for the purchase of a piano in the amount of \$115,207, which was expended in the 2022 fiscal year.